 Atlas VPN was launched only in January of 2020 but it’s already kickin’ up a storm among many VPN users.
 It’s advertised as a free VPN service that values your privacy, does not bombard you with ads, does not have a data cap, and uses military-grade encryption.
 In short, it’s everything that most other “free” VPN brands are not which is honestly very refreshing.
 Of course, if you want access to optimized and faster servers, Atlas VPN also offers a Premium version.

-This VPN provider is also gearing up real fast with over 570 servers spread across 17 countries in just a year of operation.
-Connections are fast, reliable, and safe with an IPv6 protocol, and protection against DNS and WebRTC leaks.
-The apps work with popular streaming services and are compatible with Windows, macOS, Android, iOS, and soon, Chrome.
+This VPN provider is also gearing up real fast, with over 570 servers spread across 17 countries in just a year of operation.
+Connections are fast, reliable, and safe with an IPv6 protocol and protection against DNS and WebRTC leaks.
+The apps are all compatible with Windows, macOS, Android, iOS, and soon, Chrome.

 What we like further about this service is that they collect a very minimal amount of data.
 In fact, if you’re using the free version, you don’t even need to register!
 Sounds good so far but let’s find out if this service is, indeed, as great as it claims to be.
 Privacy / Anonymity

 “We are no-logs VPN: we do not collect your real IP address and we do not store any information that identifies what you browse, view, or do online via that VPN connection.
 The only information collected is basic analytics, to ensure great service to all our users.
 This also means that we do not have any data to share with law enforcement and government agencies who make requests for information about what you were doing through a VPN connection.”